AndreasChristensen89/janken-bossu/README.md

 * Firefox did not show the Google font during testing.
 * Safari...
 * Markup validation service...
+* During first Jshint testing there were many warnings regarding "let" variables and template literals.

 ### Validator testing:
 * W3 Markup Validation Service completed for all HTML pages with no errors.
 * Jigsaw test for CSS completed with no errors.
+* Jshint completed with many errors regarding "let" keywords only available in ES6

 ### Unfixed bugs:
 * Testing in Firefox went well with functionality, but the Google Font Lato was not loaded.